shant-kolekar/statistical-analysis/README.md

 # statistical-analysis
-Perform statistical analysis on given dataset for example  p-test, ANOVA, fisher exact test and many more.
+Perform statistical analysis on given dataset for example  t-test, ANOVA, fisher exact test and many more.